LeonardoPollina/ML_project_2/README.md

     <li><b>nome_modello_finale.py:</b></li>
     This is our final model.
 It consists on a VGG-like network with 2 classes in the final layer.
 The derivation of its architecture and its parameters is described in the report.
     <li><b>model_vgg_1_neuron.py:</b></li>
     This is an example of a model that has only one neuron in the output layer.
-The two main differences with the final model are the following: the returned label of the function <code>MinibatchGenerator(X,Y)</code> is binary and the F1-score is computed among the <code>metrics</code>.
+The two main differences with a model with 2 neurons in the last layer are the following: the returned label of the function <code>MinibatchGenerator(X,Y)</code> is binary and the F1-score is computed among the <code>metrics</code>.
+This allows a simpler validation procedure, since we can rely on the parameter <code>validation_data</code> when we call the sequential model's <code>fit_generator</code> function.
     <li><b>model_RNN.py:</b></li>
     This is an example of one of the models containing alternative paths inside the architecture (i.e. Recurrent Neural Network).
 </ul>